-A new addition to the village is Siglo Hotel, a stunning 4-star hotel located in the heart of the town and boasts spectacular panoramic view of the mountains and fjord.
-I spent the night there whilst working for Taber Holidays and didn’t want to leave, it’s easily one of the best hotels in the whole of Iceland.
+A new addition to the village is Siglo Hotel.
+It is stunning 4-star hotel located in the heart of the town and boasts spectacular panoramic view of the mountains and fjord.
+I spent the night here and didn’t want to leave because it’s easily one of the best hotels in the whole of Iceland.

 13. Akureyri – the ‘Capital of the North’

-Iceland’s largest town outside of the Reykjavik area is dubbed the ‘capital of the North’ and home to a modest 14,000 residents.
-On the edge of a fjord, Akureyri has a handful of decent restaurants, cafés, shops and museum.
-Akureyri is also the North’s tourist hub, with the best selection of hotels and several tour companies offering day tours and adventure trips into the surrounding natural wilderness.
+Iceland’s largest town outside of the Reykjavik area is dubbed the ‘capital of the North’ and is home to a modest 14,000 residents.
+On the edge of a fjord, Akureyri has a handful of decent restaurants, cafés, shops and museums.
+Akureyri is also North Iceland’s tourist hub, with the best selection of hotels and tour companies offering day tours and adventure trips of the surrounding area.

 The city’s most striking landmark (like Reykjavik) is its cathedral which sits on top a set of steep steps, from where you can enjoy great views across the town and the fjord.

-If you’re a fan of street art, you’ll be able to find this huge mural on the main the high street.
+If you’re a fan of street art, you’ll be able to find this huge mural on the main the high street in Akureyri, North Iceland.

 14. Hvitserkur – The Drinking Dragon

 © Wikipedia Commons

-On Vatnsnes in Húnafjörður there is an awesome rock formation called Hvítserkur.
-It is a 15 m high monolith.
-The sea has through the ages eroded the rock into a strange formation, most people think it looks like a drinking dragon, though legend has it Hvítserkur was a troll caught by the sunrise while attempting to destroy the Christian monastery at Þingeyrar.
+On Vatnsnes in Húnafjörður an awesome rock formation called Hvítserkur.
+It is a 15 m high monolith eroded into a strange formation which most people think looks like a drinking dragon, though legend has it Hvítserkur was a troll caught by the sunrise while attempting to destroy the Christian monastery at Þingeyrar.

 15. Lofthellir Ice Cave

 Want to know what it looks like inside an ice cave?
 Regrettably I’ve not done this tour so I can’t personally vouch for it, but a reader of my blog, Daniel, sent me the above photos and recommends the trip he did with Saga Travel with much enthusiasm.
 For more information check out the Trip Advisor reviews.